Double Trouble (P-Square album)

 Double Trouble is the sixth studio album by Nigerian duo P-Square.
-It was released on 12 September 2014, by Square Records.
+It was released by Square Records on 12 September 2014.
 The album features guest appearances from T.I., Don Jazzy, Awilo Longomba, Jermaine Jackson, and Dave Scott.
-Its production was handled by Vtek, Charles Duke, Mecca E, Oscar, Rudeboy, and Mr. P. Double Trouble yielded the singles "Alingo", "Personally", "Testimony", "Ejeajo", "Shekini" and "Bring It On".
+Its production was handled by Vtek, Charles Duke, Mecca E, Oscar, Rudeboy, and Mr. P. Double Trouble yielded the singles "Alingo", "Personally", "Testimony", "Ejeajo", "Shekini", "Bring It On", and "Collabo".

-Background
+Background and promotion

-P-Square revealed the cover art and track list to Double Trouble on 7 September 2014.
+P-Square revealed the album's cover art and track list on 7 September 2014.
+The album features contributions from T.I., Don Jazzy, Awilo Longomba, Jermaine Jackson, and Dave Scott.
+Its production was handled by Vtek, Charles Duke, Mecca E, Oscar, Rudeboy, and Mr. P.

-Singles
+Bonus releases

-The album's lead single, "Alingo", was released on 15 August 2012.
-Produced by Pappi-J, the song blends EDM and contemporary African sounds.
-The music video for "Alingo", directed by Jude Engees Okoye and Clarence Peters, was released on 18 November 2012.
+The bonus track "Alingo" was released on 15 August 2012.
+It was produced by Pappi-J and blends EDM with contemporary African sounds.
+The music video for "Alingo" was directed by Jude Engees Okoye and Clarence Peters.
 It won Most Gifted African (West) Video and was nominated for Most Gifted Video of the Year at the 2013 Channel O Music Video Awards.
-Additionally, Jude Engees Okoye and Clarence Peters received the Best Music Video award at The Headies 2013 for directing the video.
-On 23 January 2013, the video for "Alingo" was reportedly banned by the Nigerian Broadcasting Commission; however, it was later confirmed not to be true.
+Okoye and Peters won the Best Music Video award at The Headies 2013 for "Alingo".
+On 23 January 2013, the Nigerian Broadcasting Commission banned the music video for "Alingo", along with videos of other popular tracks.

-The Vtek-produced track "Personally" was released on 20 June 2013, as the album's second single.
-The accompanying music video for the song was released on Vevo the next day.
-It was directed by Okoye and Peters, and features a cameo appearance by Nollywood actor Osita Iheme.
-The video pays tribute to American singer Michael Jackson.
-As of August 2015, the video surpassed 50 million views on YouTube.
-It received a nomination for Most Gifted Dance Video at the 2014 Channel O Music Video Awards.
-Double Troubles third single, "Taste the Money (Testimony)", was released on 11 February 2014.
-The song's music video was directed by Okoye and filmed in South Africa on 8 May 2014.
+The bonus track "Personally", which Vtek produced, was released on 20 June 2013.
+The song's accompanying music video was released on Vevo the following day.
+Directed by Okoye and Peters, the video pays tribute to American singer Michael Jackson and features a cameo appearance by Nollywood actor Osita Iheme.
+By August 2015, the video surpassed 50 million views on YouTube, and was nominated for Most Gifted Dance Video at the 2014 Channel O Music Video Awards.
+"Taste the Money (Testimony)", another bonus track, was released on 11 February 2014.
+The music video for "Taste the Money (Testimony)" was directed by Okoye and filmed in South Africa on 8 May 2014.

-The fourth, fifth, and sixth singles off Double Trouble were released on 29 August 2014 titled "Ejeajo" featuring T.I., "Shekini", and "Bring It On" featuring Dave Scott respectively.
-"Ejeajo" and "Shekini" were produced by Vtek while "Bring It On" was produced by Rudeboy.
-The music video for "Ejeajo" was directed by Okoye and Peters.
-The music video for "Shekini" was released on 17 November 2014 and was directed by Peters.
-"Bring It On"'s music video, was released on 10 June 2015.
-Directed by Clarence Peters, was shot across Atlanta and South Africa.